 Can I summarize old episodes?

 Yes.
-There's no restriction on episode age — only on whether the episode is still publicly accessible.
+Podtyper has no age restriction on episodes — if the URL is still publicly accessible, it works.

 What languages are supported?

-Podtyper detects the language automatically.
-Deepgram Nova-3 supports English, Spanish, French, German, Italian, Portuguese, Dutch, Hindi, Japanese, Russian, and others.
+Podtyper detects the language automatically and supports English, Spanish, French, German, Italian, Portuguese, Dutch, Hindi, Japanese, Russian, and more.
 The summary is generated in the same language as the transcript.

 Is the audio stored or shared?

-No. Audio files are deleted from Podtyper's servers immediately after the transcript is generated.
-Only the text transcript is stored, encrypted, in your account.
+No. Podtyper deletes audio files from its servers immediately after generating the transcript.
+Only the text is stored, encrypted, in your account.

 Summary